jazztong/terraform-lambda-go/README.md

 - [Golang](https://golang.org)
 - [Terraform](https://brewinstall.org/install-terraform-on-mac-with-brew/)

-> Ensure your terraform version must be more then 0.12.xxx
+> Ensure your terraform version must be more than 0.12.xxx

 ## How to